Turkey and Russia agree on draft Syria ceasefire, report says

 The report cited an unnamed source saying that Ankara and Moscow would try to bring a ceasefire into effect at midnight.

-It was not immediately clear if any of the Syrian rebel groups were aware of the draft plan.
-CNN has contacted all parties for comment.
+Foreign Minister Mevlut Cavusoglu confirmed that Turkey had prepared an agreement, Reuters reported, but it was not immediately clear if the Syrian rebel groups involved in the conflict were aware of the draft plan.

 The Anadolu report said that unspecified "terrorist organizations" would be excluded from the deal.
 In past agreements, "terrorist organizations" have included ISIS and the Al-Qaeda-linked Jabhat al-Nusra.